A Survey of Model-Based Reinforcement Learning

 However, common model-free RL algorithms learn purely from trial-and-error, which requires large amounts of data and direct interaction with the world (low sample efficiency).

-To address the sample efficiency problem, we turn to Model-Based RL (MBRL), whose core framework is:
+To address the sample efficiency problem, we turn to Model-Based RL (MBRL) for solutions, whose core framework is:

 while not converged: